|

 Also, here are the text and pictures from "The Sunnybank Collies" from St. Nicholas magazine, March 1922.

-Why did you miss this Lassie movie on your movie list? / I remember these scenes from a Lassie movie, but it doesn't seem to go with anything on your movie list, so which movie is it?
+Why don't you list this Lassie movie on your movie list? / I remember these scenes from a Lassie movie, but it doesn't seem to go with anything on your movie list, so which movie is it?

 The scenes cited from this "missing" Lassie movie are typically as follows: